 Requisitions & Checklists

-*Please Note: The following requisitions, checklists and how-to videos are for physician office use only
+*Please Note: Requisitions, checklists and how-to videos are for physician office use only and can be accessed here.

-SW LHIN Medical Imaging Integrated Care – Conclusion
+Please click here to access the SW LHIN Medical Imaging Integrated Care training videos.